Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_3/README.md

 Rtest offers tools to mock and introspect ROS 2 entities such as publishers, subscribers, services, timers, and actions.
 It allows direct message injection, timer triggering, and simulated time control—enabling precise and fully deterministic tests without spinning an executor.

-At this stage, Rtest remains **experimental** and has a key limitation: it can only test ROS 2 components whose source code is available in the workspace, since it relies on compile-time template substitution to mock and intercept ROS entities.
+At this stage, Rtest remains **experimental** and has a key **limitation**: it can only test ROS 2 components whose source code is available in the workspace, since it relies on compile-time template substitution to mock and intercept ROS entities.
 This prevents testing against precompiled or system-installed packages.
 Despite this, Rtest shows strong potential as a unified, deterministic testing layer that could **complement the approach presented in this module**.

+> [!NOTE]
+> This limitation does not apply to **message** packages (e.g. `std_msgs`), as they contain only type definitions and no source logic to intercept.
+Such packages can be used normally even when installed from precompiled binaries.

 ## Test Isolation